gretazella/DRiFT/README.md

 For each of the following scripts, set the parameters inside of the code first.

 Data collection was performed based on the code taken and adapted from: https://github.com/Watchful1/PushshiftDumps/blob/master/scripts/combine_folder_multiprocess.py.
-The code creates a new zst. file every 100.000 lines, numbering them progressively.
+The code creates a new jsonl.gz file every 100.000 lines, numbering them progressively.

 ```
 1. scripts/data_collection.py